acheeseye/ai-playing-checkers/README.md

   - `Left Arrow Key`: steps backward in manual stepping mode.
   - The `R` key: restarts the board when end of game has been reached in automatic stepping mode.
   - The `Q` key: to quit.
+### Version 6.2
+- New `main_state` `NNvNN` which handles network vs network play.
+- `main_state`s `NEURAL_NETWORK_TESTING` and `NEURAL_NETWORK_TIMING` removed due to irrelevance.
+- [ ] TODO: Remove `NeuralNetwork` class, leaving just `NeuralNetwork_PERF`.
+- [ ] TODO: new generations need to generate new folder within directory to hold games played.
+  - (this is hard coded for GEN0)
+- Heuristics of network vs network:
+  - Active network is always red.
+  - Opposing network plays first move.
+  - 3 randomly generated moves will be made at the beginning.
+  - Networks will not play itself or a repeated network.
+  - Reaching move 100 indicates a draw.
+  - Networks use 4-ply for minimax iteration.
+  - [ ] TODO: implement alpha-beta pruning.
+  - 5 games per network with population of 30 networks: 150 games played.
+  - Games played stored in `games_played_#GENID#` folder found in respective generation directory where `#GENID#` is replaced with the generation it is in.
+    - Gameplay results will also be stored in that folder under `results.txt`.
+    - Games played will be named `#ACTIVE#_#OPPO#.txt`.
 # Non-Version Related Comments
 - [x] Currently working on collision check/move piece functions.
 Feel free to make your own and/or put together a GUI!
 (1/24, JH)
 - [ ] ~~Currently working on implementing king transformations/movements.~~ (1/25, JH)